All Quiet 14 - The Idyll - Discussion: Row Reading Ch 9 & 10 pt 1 (thru 240)

 Sample Reading Page with Notes

-If this site is all about text-centered teacher - that certainly starts with the teacher and the reading and annotating that they do.
+If this site is all about the text-centered classroom - that certainly starts with the teacher and the reading and annotating that they do.
 Here are two pages from today's lesson with my notes for many years (my first copy with all my notes - about 15 years worth - were lost when I lent the book to a student and they left it on the "L".

 Remote Enhancements